x

 In March 2023, 25 people were awaiting trial for more than 1,000 days.
 By September, that number dropped to just one.

 On Tuesday, District Judge Tanner Neidhardt presided over a case that was tried earlier this year.
-However, the offense dates back to Sept.
-2019, which the judge notes is "too long to wait."
+However, the offense dates back to September 2019, which the judge notes is "too long to wait."

 Neidhardt, who stepped into his position in January 2023, said he was alarmed by the number of defendants awaiting trial back in March 2023.
-He noted the district attorney's office, other judges, the commissioner's court, and other colleagues banded together to reduce that number.
+He noted the district attorney's office, other judges, the commissioner's court and other colleagues banded together to reduce that number.

 "When we wait too long, I think that justice gets compromised," Neidhardt said.
 "We're pushing through these cases now so that everyone gets their fair trial."

 Neidhardt pointed to a Texas court system study that 98% of cases should be completed within a year.
-When years pass, the downfall is memories not being fresh in witnesses' minds, the commitment to the case, and people who end up leaving the state unwilling to come back.
+When years pass, the downfall is memories not being fresh in witnesses' minds, the commitment to the case and people who end up leaving the state unwilling to come back.

 Sam Benavides, an advocate with Mano Amiga, has worked with countless defendants in criminal cases.
-She explained how although the county is making progress, more resources and initiatives should be provided in an effort to reduce crime.
+She explained that although the county is making progress, more resources and initiatives should be provided in an effort to reduce crime.

-"There's a long way to go and we just have to keep working," Neidhardt said.
+"There's a long way to go, and we just have to keep working," Neidhardt said.

 Before You Leave, Check This Out